Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 Across the previous sections, we have studied the complexity of deciding the $\BWC$ problem, i.e., deciding the existence of a \textit{finite-memory} strategy of $\playerOne$ satisfying Def.~\ref{def:bwc_problem} for the mean-payoff value function.
 Now, we focus on the \textit{size of the memory} used by such a strategy.
 In Thm.~\ref{thm:mp_memoryRequirements}, we give an upper bound for the memory of the global strategy described in Def.~\ref{def:mp_globalStrategy} (which has been shown to suffice if satisfaction of the $\BWC$ problem is possible).
 This is obtained through careful analysis of the structure of involved strategies (global, witness-and-secure, combined).
 All of them are based on alternation between well-chosen pure memoryless strategies, based on parameters $\stepsGlobal$, $\stepsExp$ and $\stepsWC \in \nat$.
 We prove that these values only need to be polynomial in the size of the game and the stochastic model, and in the values of weights and thresholds.

 Furthermore, we prove this upper bound to be tight in the sense that polynomial memory in the values of weights is needed in general.
-To establish this result, we provide a family of games $(\game(X))_{X \in \natStrict}$, reduced to a winning EC and where all possible edges are assigned non-zero probability by the stochastic model (i.e., verifying Assumption~\ref{assump:uniqueWEC}).
-This family is presented in Fig.~\ref{fig:mp_familyExpInLargestW}.
-By choosing the worst-case threshold to be $\thresholdWC = 0$ and the expectation threshold to be $\thresholdExp \in \left] 1,\, 5/4\right[$, we ensure that the $\BWC$ problem is satisfiable and that it cannot be achieved by the memoryless strategy that always chooses edge $(\state_{1}, \state_{2})$.
-Intuitively, it is thus mandatory to choose $(\state_{1}, \state_{3})$ infinitely often in order to achieve the $\BWC$ problem.
-Moreover, after some point, everytime this edge is chosen, a satisfying strategy must be able to \textit{eventually} counteract the potential negative weight $-X$ by taking edge $(\state_{1}, \state_{2})$ for $\lfloor X / 2\rfloor + 1$ times.
-This proves that polynomial memory in $\largestW$ is needed.
+To establish this result, we exhibit a family of games $(\game(X))_{X \in \natStrict}$, presented in Fig.~\ref{fig:mp_familyExpInLargestW}, which requires polynomial memory in the largest absolute weight.

 \begin{theorem} Memory of pseudo-polynomial size may be necessary and is always sufficient to satisfy the $\BWC$ problem for the mean-payoff: polynomial in the size of the game and the stochastic model, and polynomial in the weight and threshold values. \end{theorem}